Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/migration.md

 ### Docs

-- Some component variants have been hidden from the documentation in order for you to better see the variants you should use and ease the link between [Orange Design System]({{< param ods.web >}}) and the Boosted documentation.
+- Some variants of the components have been hidden from the documentation in order for you to better see the variants you should use and ease the link between [Orange Design System]({{< param ods.web >}}) and the Boosted documentation.
 These variants are still available under the details of `See Bootstrap example(s) that are incompatible with Orange Design System.`, but know that using them might be a transgression of the Orange Design System rules and try to avoid them as much as possible.

 ### CSS and Sass variables